jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The client asks Gort to plot these on a map to show the driver's route and progress, with this result:
 ![Mapped GPS pings](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01a.png)
 It looks like this delivery company has trucks that bend time and space!
 Actually, the truck has crossed the time zone line.
-Pings 3, 4, and 5 happened in a time zone one
+Pings 3, 4, and 5 happened in a Time Zone with
 ![Time zone line in blue](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01b.png)